carissalow/rapids/docs/develop/testing.rst

     ----------------------------------------------------------------------

 The results above show that the first test ``test_sensors_files_exist`` passed while ``test_sensors_features_calculations`` failed.
 In addition you should get the traceback of the failure (not shown here).
 For more information on how to implement test scripts and use unittest please see `Unittest Documentation`_

+Testing of the RAPIDS sensors and features is a work-in-progess.
+Please see :ref:`test-cases` for a list of sensors and features that have testing currently available.

+Currently the repository is set up to test a number of senssors out of the box by simply running the ``tests/scripts/run_tests.sh`` command once the RAPIDS python environment is active.

 .. _`Unittest Documentation`: https://docs.python.org/3.7/library/unittest.html#command-line-interface